 Source: Purdue University

+The Current Conditions Index reached 135, 37 points higher than in November while the Future Expectations Index hit 122, 18 points above a month earlier.
 The Purdue University-CME Group Ag Economy Barometer sentiment index is calculated each month from 400 U.S. agricultural producers’ responses to a telephone survey.
-This month’s survey was conducted from November 14-18, 2022.
+This month’s survey was conducted from December 5-9, 2022.

 To read the entire report click here.